 With your template selected itâ€™s time to start customizing.
 Youâ€™ll probably want to spend a few minutes clicking around and getting used to the layout.
 It might seem a little confusing at first, but it will get easier.
 Almost every element of your theme can be customized by clicking.

 When you hover over and click any element of your site the tool will bring up a window to give you your customization options.

 As you can see, building a website is much easier than it used to be.
+Whether you are creating a personal website or one for your online store, site builders give you all the tools you need to create professional websites with exceptional web development.
 Today there are myriad tools that can help you build a website in a single afternoon, all without having to touch a single line of code.